Attraction tickets | TicketLens

 Frequently Asked Questions

-What can you see from the top?
+What can one see from the top?

-How long does a rotation take?
+How long does a full rotation take?

-Is there anything interesting to do nearby?
+Are there any other interesting things to do nearby?

 General information